17.12.05

 Except...can we trust our hearts?
 I mean, is a dream really a wish your heart makes?

-extremely confusing judging by the dream I had this past night...or maybe it's just because I supress certain inclinations of my heart because I think they're hopeless or stupid.
+Because if so, my heart is extremely confusing judging by the dream I had this past night...or maybe it's just because I supress certain inclinations of my heart because I think they're hopeless or stupid.
 Maybe I'm just a confused person.
 A soul wandering through a mass of ideas, looking for what's right.

-am my worst critic (anybody who knows me could tell you that...).
+Mmm...sometimes I wish I could write poetry.
+I have written two poems and think they're horrible.
+But I am my worst critic (anybody who knows me could tell you that...).
 You know what, just because I love you guys, I'll post the one I like best (though it isn't quite finished).

 (Deja-vu again!...it's been about every other day lately...weirdness...just had to tell you that)